tbrowder/CSV-Editor/README.md

 There was no easy way to align the fields with conventional CSV reader/writer programs.
 This past week I wrote the included *Requirements* dovument and fed it to ChatGPT which gave me a gigantic start.
 Since then I've been fixing errors and changing things which didn't quite work.

 One of the major problems was the use of Map which I find is the source of a lot of hidden mistakes (which I find hard to 'grok').
-I wind up unpacking the Maps so I can (1) understand the intent and (2) fix problem more easily.
+I wind up unpacking the Maps so I can (1) understand the intent and (2) fix problems more easily.

 AUTHOR
 ======